abirsh/abirsh.github.io/index.md

 <h2 class="h1" style="color: rgb(1,92,171)" id="about">About Me </h2>

 Hi!
 I'm Abir.
 I am a PhD student in [Technology and Social Behavior (TSB)](http://tsb.northwestern.edu/){:target="_blank"}, a joint Computer Science and Communication Studies program at Northwestern University.
-I work with [Prof. Anne Marie Piper](https://www.ics.uci.edu/~ampiper/){:target="_blank"} and Prof. Darren Gergle.
+I work with Prof. Anne Marie Piper and Prof. Darren Gergle.

+My research interest falls in the intersection of Human-Computer Interaction and Accessible Computing.
+In my research, I study and design tools to support computer-supported creative work for people with disabilities.
+Through interviews, observations, and content analysis, my work contributes new understanding of how accessibility unfolds at different stages of computer-supported content creation – from learning the tools to developing professional expertise – and the central role communities of disabled creators play in sustaining access in their skilled work.
+Drawing on these insights, I design and evaluate tools to scaffold accessible learning opportunities for disabled content creators.

 Previously, I completed my Master of Science in Electrical and Computer Engineering (ECE) at Indiana University-Purdue University Indianapolis (IUPUI) and obtained my Bachelor degree (B.Sc.) in Electrical and Electronic Engineering (EEE) at Bangladesh University of Engineering and Technology (BUET).

-My research interests include Human-Computer Interaction, Accessibility and Assistive Technology.
-In my research, I study and design tools to support computer-based creative work for people with disabilities.
-Through interviews, observations, and content analysis, my work contributes new understanding of how accessibility unfolds at different stages of computer-based content creation – from learning the tools to developing professional expertise – and the central role communities of disabled creators play in sustaining access in their skilled work.
-Drawing on these insights, I design and evaluate tools to scaffold accessible learning opportunities for disabled content creators.

 I love traveling and photography.
 Through my camera and lens, I capture the juxtaposition of nature, architecture, and humans as I travel through places and time.